smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Platone/uc-GE-1-Island Mode/UC-DE -1.md

 **Short description**

-Use case 1 is anticipated to emerge as a result of the Clean Energy Package, driven by the bottom.up demand of customers and local communities.
+Use case 1 is anticipated to emerge as a result of the Clean Energy Package, driven by the bottom-up demand of customers and local communities.
 It is a prerequisite for the advanced use cases 2-4 which investigate ways to coordinate the interconnected distribution network with local energy communities.

 **Complete description**